GeorgeAdamon/ways-to-render-1M-cubes/README.md

 # Ways to Render 1 Million Cubes
-All the ways to efficiently render 1 Million cubes in Unity3d (I could think of).
+All the ways to efficiently render 1 Million individually coloured cubes in Unity3d (I could think of).
 **WIP: This repository will be filled with implementations over time**

 ## ECS